 - Create quick order forms with variation dropdowns using the WooCommerce Product Table plugin.

 Either way, this is a great way to improve the shopping experience for your customers.
-They no longer have to click to the product detail page to view variation attributes and pricing.
+Both options make it easy for customers to select variations on the shop page in WooCommerce - a faster way to shop.
+Customers no longer have to click to the product detail page to view variation attributes and pricing.

-By saving your customers time and making it easier to buy from you, displaying variation dropdowns in this way can have a big impact on sales.
+By saving your customers time and making it easier to buy from you, displaying product variation dropdown menus in this way can have a big impact on sales.
 Get your favorite plugin today, and make life easier for your customers!